lovegitman/OpenCore-UEFI-Template/README.md

 It is recommended to have a backup of your system before installing OpenCore.

 automates the process of installing OpenCore on your system

-1. Checks internet connectivity
+Linux:
-2. Automated Dependency Installation
+1. Checks if required packages (openssl, unzip, mokutil, efitools) are installed and if necessary directories and files exist.
-3. Generates EFI keys (PK, KEK, ISK) using OpenSSL.
+2. Installs any missing packages using APT or DNF package managers.
-4. Downloads Microsoft certificates for EFI signature verification.
+3. Creates necessary directories for the script to work.
-5. Generates EFI signature list files (PK, KEK, ISK, Microsoft certificates).
+4. Downloads Microsoft certificates and converts them to suitable formats.
-6. Creates the 'db.esl' file by combining all EFI signature list files.
+5. Downloads the latest release of OpenCore from a GitHub repository and extracts necessary directories (X64, Docs, Utilities).
-7. Signs EFI signature list files using the respective keys to generate '.auth' files.
+6. Copies system files to the appropriate destination.
-8. Downloads the latest OpenCore version from the official GitHub repository.
+7. Creates a signed version of the X64 directory by signing the .efi files using sbsign.
-9. Signs the OpenCore EFI binaries with the ISK key if available.
+8. Provides options for installing OpenCore with or without secure boot.
-10. Installs OpenCore on the EFI partition either with or without secure boot.
+9. Installs OpenCore by copying files to the EFI partition.

 ## Prerequisites
 Before running script, ensure that you have the following: